Office: Room H3.33, third floor of the Humanities Building

 - 'The Atlantic: Slavery, trade, empire' gallery at the National Maritime Museum, Greenwich, London

-We'll be visiting three of these on fieldtrips during the module (to Liverpool and London).
+We'll be visiting two of these on fieldtrips during the module (to London).

 Teaching and learning

 Seminars consist largely of class discussion based on the assigned reading.
 There are no lectures.
-You will be expected to complete all the assigned seminar reading and other work, and to write two non-assessed papers of 2,000 words each.
-If you wish, you may also complete a past exam question.
-The deadlines for non-assessed work as follows:
+You will be expected to complete all the assigned seminar reading and other work.

 For details of examination and assessment, please see: http://www2.warwick.ac.uk/fac/arts/history/students/assessment/

-You will be expected to play a central role in finding your own topic and sources, and coming up with a title, so start planning your assessed work early.
-One suggestion for the long essay for this module is to provide a critical reading of a specific memorialisation of Atlantic slavery (e.g. a museum exhibition, monument, book, film etc.).
-Remember that your assessed essay must not overlap in any significant way with the topics covered in your short essays.
+You will be expected to play a central role in finding your own topics and sources, and coming up with titles, perhaps based on seminar questions, so start planning your assessed work early.
+(See also the following list here.)
+Remember that the content of your different pieces of assessed written work must not overlap in any significant way.